-The project budget shown includes capital investment by the company to construct a 350,000 square foot warehouse, the cost to Santa Rosa County to design and construct necessary infrastructure to the site, and the associated incentive package approved by Santa Rosa County BOCC and The Florida Department of Economic Opportunity.
+The project budget shown includes capital investment by the company to construct a 100,000 square foot warehouse, the cost to Santa Rosa County to design and construct necessary infrastructure to the site, and the associated incentive package approved by Santa Rosa County BOCC and submitted to The Florida Department of Economic Opportunity.

-Santa Rosa County BOCC approved an incentive package for the company in September 2018, which includes property tax exemption for a period of ten years and required State QTI match in the amount of \$240,000.
-It is anticipated that the BOCC will approve a local QTI in the amount of \$1.2 million.
-On February 8, 2019, the Department of Economic Opportunity has issued a certification letter that Project Runner is eligible to receive up to \$1.2 million in QTI tax refunds to operate in Florida's qualified target industry - Global Logistics and Trade.
+Santa Rosa County BOCC approved an incentive package for the company in October 2019, which includes 8 acres of land in the I-10 Industrial Park and the required State QTI match in the anticipated amount of \$72,000.
+The application for QTI was submitted to the State in October 2019.

-must include provisions requiring a performance report on the contracted activities, must account for the proper use of funds provided under the contract, and must include provisions for recovery of awards in the event the award was based upon fraudulent information or the awardee is not meeting the performance requirements of the award.
-X Yes Applicant understands that awardees must regularly report to Triumph Gulf Coast, Inc. the expenditure of funds and the status of the project or program on a schedule determined by Triumph Gulf Coast, Inc. X Yes Applicant acknowledges that Applicant and any co-Applicants will make books and records and other financial data available to Triumph Gulf Coast, Inc. as necessary to measure and confirm performance metrics and deliverables.
-Yes No Applicant acknowledges that Triumph Gulf Coast, Inc. reserves the right to request additional information from Applicant concerning the proposed project or program.
-Yes □ No
+Applicant understands that the Triumph Gulf Coast, Inc. statute requires that the award contract must include provisions requiring a performance report on the contracted activities, must account for the proper use of funds provided under the contract, and must include provisions for recovery of awards in the event the award was based upon fraudulent information or the awardee is not meeting the performance requirements of the award.

+X Yes [No --- ----- --- ----

+Applicant understands that awardees must regularly report to Triumph Gulf Coast, Inc. the expenditure of funds and the status of the project or program on a schedule determined by Triumph Gulf Coast, Inc.

+Applicant acknowledges that Applicant and any co-Applicants will make books and records and other financial data available to Triumph Gulf Coast, Inc. as necessary to measure and confirm performance metrics and deliverables.

+Applicant acknowledges that Triumph Gulf Coast, Inc. reserves the right to request additional information from Applicant concerning the proposed project or program.

+X Yes 🗌 No ------- ------